uiua-lang/uiua/site/text/ga.md

 While Geometric Algebra has many applications, the most obvious and common use is in representing and manipulation geometric objects.
 As a motivating example we will start by simply rotating a square.

 Vectors are a core objects in most geometric algebra spaces, so we will represent the square as a list of coordinates of points that lie on its boundary.
 We'll start with a simple list of points from `¯1` to `1`.
-The `wrench` idiom `-⊸¬` maps a range from [0, 1] to [¯1, 1].
+The `wrench` idiom `-⊸¬` maps a range from `[0, 1]` to `[¯1, 1]`.

 ```uiua
 -⊸¬ ÷⟜⇡₀ 4
 ```

-These are points along a 1-dimensional square, but we need 2.
-To increase the number of dimenions, we start by combining every number with `¯1` and `1`.
+These are points along a 1-dimensional square, but we need 2 dimensions.
+To increase the number of dimenions, we start by [join]()ing every number with `¯1` and `1`.

 ```uiua
 -⊸¬ ÷⟜⇡₀ 4
 ♭₂⊞⊂¯1_1
 ```

 This gives us coordinates along the the top and bottom of the square.
-Then, we simply append the same list with the rows [reverse]()d to get points for the sides.
+Then, we simply [join]() the same list with the rows [reverse]()d to get points for the sides.
 We [deduplicate]() to remove duplicate corner points.

 ```uiua
 -⊸¬ ÷⟜⇡₀ 4